 If you're dreaming of a lush tropical garden, palm trees are the key to achieving a verdant look.
 Palm trees can actually survive in northern climates as long as winter temperatures don't drop below 25 degrees Fahrenheit.
-By planting a variety of different palm trees and incorporating plants such as ferns and bromeliads you can design a tropical landscape for your garden.
+Palm trees, depending on the species, are hardy in U.S. Department of Agriculture plant hardiness zones 6 through 12.
+By planting a variety of different palm trees and incorporating the kinds of plants that go well with palm trees, such as ferns and bromeliads, you can design a tropical landscape for your garden.

 Choosing Tropical Plants

 Use an assortment of low tropical plants to add textural interest.
-Feathery ferns and philodendron are good choices.
-The dark, shiny leaves of climbing jasmine vines accent the grouping around the palm tree nicely.
-For color, add vivid caladiums around the base of the palm.
-Crotons and Ti plants also contribute color and variety.
-If you have a pathway in your garden near the palm trees, line it with tropical-looking hostas, ferns and bromeliads.
+The dark, shiny leaves of climbing jasmine vines (Jasminum officinale) accent the grouping around the palm tree nicely in USDA zones 7 through 10.
+For color, add vivid caladiums (Caladium, zones 9-10), crotons (Codiaeum variegatum, zones 11-12) and ti plants (Cordyline fruticosa, zones 10-12) around the base of the palm.

-To complete the tropical look of a garden dominated by palms, use companion plants, including primitive Cycads such as the Sago Palm.
-These rare plants come in various shapes, colors and sizes and haven't progressed much since the dinosaur age.
-Add banana trees, moss, canna lilies, hibiscus, jasmine and rubber trees to complete the tropical garden.
-Be sure to mulch and water the garden sufficiently.
+To complete the tropical look of a garden dominated by palms, use companion plants, including primitive Cycads such as the sago palm (Cycas revoluta, zones 9-12).
+Many cycads are rare plants that come in various shapes, colors and sizes and haven't progressed much since the dinosaur age.

 Add banana trees (Musa spp.), cannas (Canna spp.), hibiscus (Hibiscus spp.) and rubber trees (Ficus elastica) to complete the zone 9 or 10 and warmer tropical garden.
 Be sure to mulch and water the garden sufficiently and provide protection for the tender tropicals and palms if frost threatens.